dbgbgtf1/Ceccomp/README.md

 # Ceccomp

 A tool to resolve seccomp just like seccomp-tools, written in c
-All functions are done，yet a lot still need to be tested

 # Doc